phg-foundation/PROPHET/README.md

 __cvd_for_eppimapper.Rmd:__

 R codes for part of the pipeine to generate evidence maps using [Eppi-Mapper]([url](https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=3790)) are provided.
-Eppi-mapper requires JSON formatted data files.
+Eppi-Mapper requires JSON formatted data files.
 PYTHON code (to be linked) was used to create these JSON files.
 R codes for formatting data (downloaded from Covidence) to be compatible with the PYTHON code are presented here.